 These guidelines have been prepared to help graduate students prepare their theses for acceptance by Riga Technical University (RTU) and Vilnius Gediminas Technical University (VGTU) within the double degree program "Environmental Science".
 All theses must be prepared according to format requirements described in this guide.
-The Thesis format guidelines ensure that theses are uniformly presented and appropriately formatted for the defense and graduation of the master's program.
+The Thesis format guidelines ensure that theses are uniformly presented and appropriately formatted for the defense and graduation of the program.
 Thereof, students should carefully review this guide.
 The format requirements dictate such matters as: typeface and quality, spacing, margins, page numbering, placement of notes, headings, formatting of tables, figures, title page, citing and referencing, etc.

-Any questions about the contents of the guidelines should be directed to the format advisors: Marta Delle (RTU) and Vaida Šerevičienė (VGTU).
+Any questions about the contents of the guidelines should be directed to the format representatives of RTU and VGTU.
 The format advisors are concerned solely with the format of the Thesis.
 It is the advisors' responsibility to make certain that Thesis submitted for defense of master's degree in the RTU and VGTU conforms to the regulations outlined in this guide.
 Responsibility for the content of any Thesis remains with the student, his supervisor(s) and the program advisor(s).